EChesters/DataVis/06_session/lecture_notes.md

         , point []
         ]
 ```

+**MY NOTE:** create a selection, give it a name "myBrush", seInterval = the type of selection interaction,

 {(task|}Try dragging a rectangle of the chart above to make a selection.
 Once created, you should be able to drag the interval selection around with the mouse and change its size with the mousewheel (or equivalent trackpad gesture).{|task)}